Dashboard Properties

 Horizontal Stack Panel

-Each Component will display horizontally.
+Each component will display horizontally with one row and at least one column.
 Horizontal Stack Panel dashboards are generally used as part of other dashboards.
+Position On Dashboard properties are ignored for components added to a dashboard with this layout type.

 Tabs